OWASP/CheatSheetSeries/cheatsheets_draft/Multifactor_Authentication_Cheat_Sheet.md

 - Remembering the user's browser so they don't need to use MFA every time.
   - This can either be permanent, or for a period of a few days.
   - This needs to be done with more than just a cookie, which could be stolen by an attacker.
+    - For example, a cookie matched to the previous IP address the cookie was issued for.
 - Whitelisting corporate IP ranges (or, more strictly, using location as a second factor).
   - This doesn't protect against malicious insiders, or a user's workstation being compromised.
 - Only requiring MFA for sensitive actions, not for the initial login.